wiebket/wiebket.github.io/_pages/projects.md

 ## Zen of Machine Learning

-The <a href="https://www.zenofml.org/" target="_blank">Zen of Machine Learning</a> is a project of the <a href="https://www.mozillafestival.org/en/get-involved/building-trustworthy-ai-working-group/" target="_blank">Mozilla Trustworthy AI</a> Working Group.
+The <a href="https://www.zenofml.org/" target="_blank">Zen of Machine Learning</a> (ML) is a project of the <a href="https://www.mozillafestival.org/en/get-involved/building-trustworthy-ai-working-group/" target="_blank">Mozilla Trustworthy AI</a> Working Group.
 The Zen of ML is a set of design principles that helps ML educators and self-learners prioritise responsible machine learning practices.
 The principles consider the end-to-end machine learning development cycle, from data collection to model evaluation and continuous deployment.
 Inspired by the Zen of Python, the Zen of ML can be viewed as a culture code that promotes the responsible development of ML products and projects.
 It is not binding or enforceable, but is intended to shape industry norms and offer a practical guide to building trustworthy AI.

 ---